 The lower rate could also be a result that so many trees have already died, so there’s just not much left to be killed, said Stephanie Gomes with the U.S. Forest Service’s tree mortality task force.

-Indeed, this year’s data shows species with lower death rates in the past are dying in different parts of the state.
+Indeed, this year’s data shows tree species and regions that been largely spared in the past are now experiencing higher mortality rates.
 Previously, the hardest-hit species and regions of California were pines at lower elevations in the Southern Sierra Nevada, where the highest temperatures sucked water out of soil, depriving trees of what little moisture existed.
-Now, Gomes said death rates are increasingly in higher elevations among fir trees in northern reaches of the mountains.
+Now, Gomes said death rates are increasing in higher elevations among fir trees in northern reaches of the mountains.

 Part of the problem, scientists say, is that forests throughout the West have too many trees.
 Historically, many forests used to experience fire more frequently than they do now, which resulted in saplings and small trees dying in the blazes and leaving many forests more open.
 In the past century, firefighters put out those fires, meaning more small trees were able to survive and forests became crowded.